 Secondary Partnerships supports early college experiences for high school students, providing them the opportunity to earn college credit while in high school by taking advantage of one of the following programs:

-Click on the program title below for more information.
+Click on the program below for more information.

 CollegeNOW! is a program specifically designed for high school students to offer a jumpstart on their college education with half-price tuition.

 Students earn both high school credit and college credit simultaneously while attending their scheduled course in the high school classroom.